 Skip to content

-Automatically matching online invoice payments
+Automatically matching online payments

-One of the many benefits of online invoice payments is that you can combine it with the automatic bank transaction matching features in MYOB Business to streamline your payment reconciliation.
+One of the many benefits of online payments is that you can combine it with the automatic bank transaction matching features in MYOB Business to streamline your payment reconciliation.
 This help topic explains how automatic matching of online payments works and what to check if your payments aren't auto matching.

 What happens when a customer pays you

 When a customer makes an online payment, the fees are deducted from the payment and the balance will be settled into your nominated bank account.
-The payment and fees will be automatically be recorded in your MYOB business, and the associated invoice will be closed off.
+The payment and fees will be automatically recorded in your MYOB business, and the associated invoice will be closed off.

 You'll receive an email notification about the payment, and the payee also receives an email confirming that they've paid.